 To delete a campaign, head to your list of campaigns, click on the drop down arrow on the right hand side, click Delete Campaign, and then click Yes, Delete Campaign to confirm.

 📝 Please note, deleting a campaign will not delete the posts associated to that campaign.
 If you’d like to stop those posts from being published, you will need to delete those individually, either from within the campaign before you delete it, or from your queue(s).

 Tracking the performance of your campaigns

-Campaign tracking is available in Buffer Analyze.
+Campaign tracking is available in Buffer under the analytics tab.
 You can access your campaign report by clicking View Report either from the campaigns list, or from the campaign itself.
-For guidance on tracking your campaigns in Buffer Analyze, please head over to this guide.
+For guidance on tracking your campaigns in Buffer, please head over to this guide.